Introduction to machinery safety

 Supervisors must also be properly trained and competent to be effective.
 They may need extra specific training and there are recognised courses for supervisors.

-Ensure the work area around the machine is kept clean and tidy, free from obstructions or slips and trips hazards, and well lit.
+Ensure the work area around the machine is kept clean and tidy, free from obstructions or slips and trips hazards, and is well lit.

 Machinery safety for workers